 Occlusal (bite) adjustment may be necessary if a misaligned bite is what’s causing your TMJ disorder.
 This process consists of altering certain teeth in order to even out the areas where your teeth meet and create a more harmonious arrangement.
 For instance, if certain teeth are bearing the brunt of your bite’s pressure, this treatment can redistribute this pressure in a healthier and more comfortable fashion.
-Patient comfort is our top priority at Indigo Dental!
+Patient comfort is our top priority at Indigo Dental of Daytona Beach!

 What Are Occlusal Splints?

 Occlusal splints are the most common TMJ therapy treatment recommended.
 These oral appliances are designed to help support your jaw in a way that allows it function properly once more.
 There are several different kinds of splints available in the dental field today – for instance, some merely prevent teeth grinding while others are designed to lessen the fatigue that certain jaw muscles are experiencing and control spasms.
 Some occlusal splints are meant to be worn at night, while others need to be worn all the time for maximum effectiveness.
 Over time, our team’s goal is for your custom-made occlusal splint to direct the jaw joints into their ideal position and permanently relieve the symptoms you’ve been experiencing.
 Just imagine – you can return to living life to the fullest without worrying about jaw discomfort!